vsariola/shader-holiday-card/README.md

 ## 🎞️Making the animation as a OpenGL shader🎞️

 The OpenGL shader should output both the background (paper print) and the foreground (film print).
-The 2024 card was designed as follows: first, I wrote a general shader effect in Shadertoy and making sure that it loops with a period of t = 1.
-So the looping animation can be put in a function `vec3 animation(vec2 uv,float t) {...}` which takes the screen coordinates and time as parameters and outputs an RGB color.
+First, write a general shader effect in Shadertoy and making sure that it loops with a period of t = 1.
+So the looping animation can be put in a function `vec3 animation(vec2 uv,float t) {...}` which takes the screen coordinates (-1 ..
+1) and time as parameters and outputs an RGB color.

 The foreground will be a 16-armed spiral with 50 rings from center to edge, with majority of it being black and 20% will be transparent (white).
 For each pixel